pechinkin/computer-club-event-processing/README.md

     - 2.1 `ID = 11` Client went away (in the end of the day in alphabetic order or in case when queue is full already)
     - 2.2  `ID = 12` Some of the tables became free and first user in the queue sat there
     - 2.3 `ID = 13` Any mistake found, which doesn't have an impact on processing events:
-    - - `ClientUnknown` - when client hadn't come but wants to sit / wait / go away
+    - - `ClientUnknown` - when client hasn't come yet but wants to sit / wait / go away
     - - `YouShallNotPass` - when client is already inside and tries to come once more. strange one, this guy
     - - `ICanWaiNoLonger` - when client wants to wait when some of tables are free. strange one, too
     - - `PlaceIsBusy` - when client wants to take a sit, but it is already taken